Alopecia Areata Registry, Biobank & Clinical Trials Network

 With the MD Anderson legal and technical teams, we have developed a Registry Roadmap to facilitate effectively working together at each step in this important endeavor.
 We wish to thank the Registry leadership team for building and stewarding this valuable resource and working closely with NAAF and our designated third party vendors to lead us to the next phase of growth and accessibility in our search for a treatment or a cure.

 In order to facilitate the transition process, we have temporarily halted patient participation in the Registry and the collection and shipment of new samples.
-We hope to have the post-transition Registry up-and-running in 2019.
+We hope to have the post-transition Registry up-and-running by the end of the year.